ariatemplates/editors-tools/ultimate-poc/README.md

 # File system layout

+__Some of the files listed below might not appear for now, because they will be either generated or created specifically by you__

 * `.gitignore`: Git related file
 * `bin`: folder containing the build, that contains both the Eclipse plugin and the backend for now